gienahData/GeoAssetAI-Asset-Level-Structural-Protection-Proxy-Demo-/README.md

 ---

-## Problem Statement
-Financial institutions increasingly ask questions such as:

-> *“Does this specific asset have structural protection against physical risks (e.g. flood defenses)?”*

-In many industry-standard models, adaptation is incorporated at:
-- regional level (e.g. flood protection standards), or
-- issuer level (company-wide adaptation assumptions),

-but **not at individual asset level**.

-This demo explores a **proxy-based, explainable approach** to bridge that gap without claiming ground truth.

----

 ## What This Project Does
 For a small set of synthetic assets, the pipeline:
 1. Extracts **adaptation-related signals** from company disclosures (text).